-It’s amazingly-hard to talk about virtual assistance or AssistU without first talking about Anastacia Brice.
+It’s amazingly hard to talk about virtual assistance or AssistU without first talking about Anastacia Brice, our founder.
 So, let’s start there.

 By that time, the travel industry was changing, and she started to think about what else she might like to do.
-She found a terrific company called Coach U and subscribed to several of their newsletters while she considered whether becoming a coach was right for her.
+She found a terrific company—Coach U—and subscribed to several of their newsletters while she considered whether becoming a coach was right for her.

 By the end of 1996, Anastacia had transitioned out of travel, had begun calling herself a VA (thanks to the client in the RV who gave her that great language!), and had a full practice of cool clients who valued her work.
 She’d also begun working exclusively with authors, and mostly best-selling authors.
 This is where she began to learn how amazingly possible it is to have a business that is lucrative, on your own terms, and that contributes to your having a high quality life.